aipachakutiqwan/text-classifier/README.md

 This repository contains the notebooks and auxiliar functions to  build a document classifier.

 - Data exploration notebook contains data exploration and dataset splitting
-- Training read the splitted data and build a classifier using a simple LinearSVC classifier using TfidfVectorizer features
+- Training notebook read the splitted data and build a classifier using a simple LinearSVC classifier using TfidfVectorizer features

 # Task 2: Identify conflicting text

 1. While finding contradictions, we may not know what to compare with what.
 How can we use topic modeling to identify pairs of conflicting text in Consigli documents?

 Topic modelling techniches (Latent Dirichlet Allocation, Non-Negative Matrix Factorization, Latent Semantic Analysis) will be used to identify the topics below a certain paragraph most probably is situated.
 Identified the paragraph topic, the paragraph will be compared with the other paragraphs of the document which threat the same topic using text similarity tecniches.

 2. What kinds of NLP techniques can be used for recognizing pairs of conflicting text and the measure their inconsistencies?

 For topics identification will be used Latent Dirichlet Allocation, Non-Negative Matrix Factorization, Latent Semantic Analysis and for text embedding and posterior text similarity comparison will be used Word2vec, Glove, BERT embeddings, Universal Google Sentence Encoder.